codatio/codat-docs/docs/lending/features/financial-statements-overview.md

 That's it!
 Financial statements will return the updated category for the accounts going forward.

-:::information Impact
+:::info Impact

-Impact is defined as the current account balance multiplied by one minus the confidence.
-Where an account is confirmed the confidence is 100% and therefore the impact will be zero.
+Impact is defined as the current account balance multiplied by one minus the confidence, and it relates to the uncertainty of the individual account.
+Where an account is confirmed the confidence becomes 100% and therefore the resulting impact will be zero.

 Impact = Balance * (1-Confidence)